Skip to main content

 Predictable monthly bill

-Connic's base plan is flat; overage is a known per-minute / per-run rate.
+Connic's paid plans include a known monthly credit and published per-unit rates.
 With Agentuity the whole bill is variable by usage shape.

 Transparent per-unit rates